MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

         <jndiEntry jndiName="app_context_root/JNDI_property_name" value="JNDI_property_value" />
         ```

-        The context root (in the previous example: **app_context_root**) connects between the JNDI entry and a specific MobileFirst application.
+        The context root (in the previous example: **app\_context\_root**) connects between the JNDI entry and a specific MobileFirst application.
 If multiple MobileFirst applications exist on the same server, you can define specific JNDI entries for each application by using the context path prefix.

-        **Note:** Some properties are defined globally on WebSphere Application Server Liberty, without prefixing the property name by the context root.
+        > **Note:** Some properties are defined globally on WebSphere Application Server Liberty, without prefixing the property name by the context root.
 For a list of these properties, see [Global JNDI entries](../appserver/#global-jndi-entries).

         For all other JNDI properties, the names must be prefixed with the context root of the application:
-            * For the MobileFirst Administration Service application, the MobileFirst Operations Console and MobileFirst runtime, you can define the context root as you want.
-However, by default it is **/mfpadmin** for MobileFirst Administration Service, **/mfpconsole** for MobileFirst Operations Console, and **/mfp** for MobileFirst runtime.

         * For the live update service, the context root must be **/<adminContextRoot>config**.
 For example, if the context root of the administration service is **/mfpadmin**, then the context root of the live update service must be **/mfpadminconfig**.
         * For the push service, you must define the context root as **/imfpush**.
 Otherwise, the client devices cannot connect to it as the context root is hardcoded in the SDK.
+        * For the MobileFirst Administration Service application, the MobileFirst Operations Console and MobileFirst runtime, you can define the context root as you want.
+However, by default it is **/mfpadmin** for MobileFirst Administration Service, **/mfpconsole** for MobileFirst Operations Console, and **/mfp** for MobileFirst runtime.

         For example: